 Academy of Fine Arts Deans

+PhD Johanna Vakkari works as a deputy dean at the Academy of Fine Arts until until 31 July 2020.
 The Dean is in charge of managing the Academy of Fine Arts as a part of Uniarts Helsinki.
-His responsibilities focus on the management of academic, artistic and pedagogic operations in the field of fine arts.
+Her responsibilities focus on the management of academic, artistic and pedagogic operations in the field of fine arts.

 Mika Elo, Vice-Dean, research